Bow2ai/php-imageboards/README.md

 ---

 **Adelia** — Escape the bloat, embrace security, and run the only imageboard built for the latest PHP.
+If nothing else, repos like this might force vichan to pretend that they actually care about security.